rachid/rachid.github.io/_posts/2015-05-18-breaking-ice-in-casablanca.markdown

 ---

 ### Just some idea
 Three weeks ago I decided to visit Casablanca to meet my fellow coders.
 Besides this I also wanted to continue a small tradition I had introduced last year.
-Casablanca.rb, it is (one) the first meetup organized of its kind.
+Casablanca.rb, it is (one of) the first meetup organized of its kind.
 At that time I had announced it long before the actual meetup would have taken place.
 So in the end the RSVP count dropped down from 30 to 15 attenders.
 Nevertheless it was a nice experience and I encouraged them to frequently organize a meetup in order the community could grow.

 ### Not only about ruby
 Despite the fact Casablanca.rb was initiated for the sake of connecting ruby developers.
 This time I wanted something concrete and also connect with students.
 So I asked my friend Zakaria Braksa about the possibilities to host an event at the university where he is studying at the time of writing.
 I did want to have a concrete event and something students knew about.
 So it became a workshop-style meetup which was about "Creating a whatsapp service in one day", yeah we almost did it :)

 ![Me]({{ site.url }}/images/casa_1.jpeg)